AI Summary of Peer-Reviewed Research

 Research area:Structural engineeringCivil and Structural EngineeringSeismic Performance and Analysis

-What the researchers tested: Three 2/3-scale reinforced concrete frames were tested under cyclic lateral loading.
-The frames used an advanced type of reinforcing steel, and the study also used numerical macromodeling of the infill panel with multi-strut and single-strut models in SeismoStruct and SAP2000, plus concentrated and distributed plasticity approaches for the RC elements.
+The researchers experimentally tested three 2/3-scale RC frames under cyclic lateral loading, comparing frames infilled with clay bricks and AAC blocks.
+They also used numerical macromodeling with multi-strut and single-strut models in SeismoStruct and SAP2000, along with concentrated and distributed plasticity approaches for the RC elements.

 Key points

-• AAC and clay infills each increased lateral strength by about 60%.
+• Both AAC and clay infill increased RC frame lateral strength by around 60%.

-• AAC infill improved ductility more than clay masonry infill.
+• AAC infill improved ductility more than brittle clay infill.

-• Three 2/3-scale reinforced concrete frames were tested under cyclic lateral loading.
+• Three 2/3-scale RC frames were tested under cyclic lateral loading.

 Disclosure